Martin B-57 Canberra: Pakistan

-The Pakistan Air Force was one of the main users of the B-57 and made use of it in two wars with India.
+The Pakistan Air Force (PAF) was the other main user of the B-57 and made use of it in two wars with India.
 In the Indo-Pakistani War of 1965, B-57s flew 167 sorties, dropping over 600 tons of bombs.
 Three B-57s were lost in action (only one as a result of enemy action), along with one RB-57F electronic intelligence aircraft.
-During the war, the bomber wing of the PAF was attacking the concentration of airfields in north India.
-In order to avoid enemy fighter-bombers, the B-57s operated from several different airbases, taking off and returning to different bases to avoid being attacked.
+During the war, the bomber wing of the PAF attacked the concentration of airfields in north India.
+To avoid enemy fighter-bombers, the B-57s operated from several different airbases, taking off from and returning to different bases.
 The B-57 bombers would arrive over their targets in a stream at intervals of about 15 minutes, which led to achieving a major disruption of the overall IAF effort.
-The then unknown Pakistani flying ace, 8-Pass Charlie, (Squadron Leader Najeeb Ahmad Khan, Sitara-e-Jurrat) was named by his adversaries for making eight passes in the moonlight, to bomb different targets with each of the B-57's bombs.
+The then unknown Pakistani pilot, 8-Pass Charlie, (Squadron Leader Najeeb Ahmad Khan, Sitara-e-Jurrat) was named by his adversaries for making eight passes in the moonlight, to bomb different targets with each of the B-57's bombs.

 During the Indo-Pakistani War of 1971, the PAF again made use of the B-57.
 On the first night, 12 IAF runways were targeted and a total of 183 bombs were dropped rendering the Indian airfields useless for 6 hours to 6 days.
 As the war progressed, PAF B-57s carried out many night missions.
 There was a higher attrition rate than in 1965, with at least five B-57s being put out of service by the end of the war.

 PAF's B-57 Squadron was the first to form a regular formation aerobatics team of four such aircraft.

 They were retired from PAF service in 1985.

 Variants

+The designations given to the B-57 as part of the mission-design-series system have proven particularly abundant and sometimes confusing.
+Indeed, there are several instances of the same designation being given to aircraft of different configurations, while different designations have been given to aircraft without any underlying change in configuration.